wcjohnson/redux-components/docs/API/mountComponent.md

 ## State tree design

 Broadly speaking, there are two ways to manage your Redux state tree using redux-components.
-You can let redux-components manage the root of your tree (as well as all subnodes) or your state tree can be managed manually, with redux-components being mounted at one or more subnodes of the state tree.
+You can let redux-components manage the root of your tree, or your state tree can be managed manually, with redux-components being mounted at one or more subnodes of the state tree.

+Note that even if you let redux-components manage your root node, you can still attach any reducer you want, including reducers from external libraries, to nodes beneath your root node.
+For ease of use, we recommend letting redux-components manage your root node.

-We discuss both of these cases.
+We discuss both cases below.

 ### redux-component at the root